FISV — Fiserv, Inc.

 2. Strategic Updates and Business Highlights

-- One Fiserv Plan: Continued focus on client-first initiatives, enhancing the Clover platform, and leveraging AI for operational efficiency.
+- One Fiserv Plan: Continued focus on client-first mindset, enhancing small business platforms (Clover), and operational excellence through AI.

 3. Forward Guidance and Outlook

-- 2026 Organic Revenue Growth: Expected in the range of 1% to 3%, with Merchant Solutions projected to grow in the mid-single digits and Financial Solutions flat to slightly down.
+- 2026 Revenue Guidance: Organic growth expected in the range of 1% to 3%, with Merchant Solutions growing in mid-single digits and Financial Solutions flat to slightly down.

-- Operating Margins: Anticipated adjusted operating margin of 31% to 32% in the first half, improving to 35% to 36% in the second half.
+- Operating Margins: Anticipated to be 31% to 32% in the first half and 35% to 36% in the second half, averaging around 34% for the year.

 4. Bad News, Challenges, or Points of Concern

-- Declining Metrics: Financial Solutions segment reported a 2% decline in organic and adjusted revenue, with ongoing headwinds expected in the first half of 2026.
+- Financial Solutions Decline: Both organic and adjusted revenue in this segment declined by 2% in Q4, with ongoing headwinds expected in the first half of 2026.

 5. Notable Q&A Insights

-- Management Confidence: Leadership expressed confidence in the execution of the One Fiserv plan and the ability to navigate challenges, emphasizing a focus on sustainable growth.
+- Management Confidence: CEO Mike Lyons expressed confidence in the execution of the One Fiserv strategy and the company's ability to navigate challenges.

-Overall, Fiserv's Q4 2025 results reflect a stable performance amid strategic investments and operational challenges, with cautious optimism for future growth driven by the Clover platform and ongoing modernization efforts.
+Overall, Fiserv's Q4 2025 results reflect a stable performance amid strategic investments and ongoing challenges, with cautious optimism for future growth driven by the One Fiserv plan and modernization efforts.